All the knowledge in-house for a wide range of eye treatments. Meet the team

 What is retinal detachment?

-Within the eye, the space between the lens and the back of the eye’s inner lining (retina) is filled with a kind of jelly, known as vitreous.
+Within the eye, the space between the lens and the back of the eye’s inner lining (retina) is filled with a jelly-like substance, the vitreous (body).

-Vitreous fluid plays an important role in the processes leading to posterior vitreous detachment, retinal tear and retinal detachment.
+The vitreous plays an important role in the successive development of posterior vitreous detachment, a retinal tear and retinal detachment.

-The process of retinal detachment usually follows the same series of events:
+Usually, the process of retinal detachment follows the following course:

 Retinal detachment: symptoms